rconradharris/patch-report/README.rst

 The patch repos are refreshed every 5 minutes.

-The Redmine cache is refreshed once a day.
+Redmine issues, Gerrit changes, and GitHub repos are refreshed once a day.